Fall campus

 • Study objective: You plan to complete a master's degree in the U.S. This grant is primarily for candidates seeking their first master's degree.

 • Accredited institution: The U.S. universities you apply to must be accredited by a recognized accrediting agency or association as recognized by the U.S. Secretary of Education.
-Check the institutions' accreditations here.
+You can check institution accreditations on the Database of Accredited Postsecondary Institutions and Programs webpage.

 Visa Requirements

-• J-1 Visa: You will travel to the U.S. with an exchange visitor visa (the J-1 visa) organized by the Fulbright program.
+• J-1 Visa: You will travel to the U.S. with an exchange visitor visa (J-1 visa) organized by the Fulbright program.

 • Finnish citizenship and residence: You must be a Finnish citizen.
 You cannot have Finnish-American dual citizenship or a permanent residence permit in the U.S.

-• The grant cannot be given to an applicant who already resides in the U.S. You have to start your studies in the U.S. with the ASLA-Fulbright grant.
+• The grant cannot be given to an applicant who already resides in the U.S. You have to start your studies in the U.S. with the Fulbright-Idman Grant.

-• Previous stay in the U.S. (for both applicant and family members): Due to the 12-month bar and 24-month bar regulations, if you and your family members have visited the U.S. with a J-1 or J-2 visa within the past 24 months, please contact the Foundation when writing your application.
+• Previous stay in the U.S. (for both the applicant and their family members): Please contact the Foundation when writing your application if you or your family members have visited the U.S. with a J-1 or J-2 visa within the past 24 months.
+Limitations on receiving a new visa due to the 12-month bar and 24-month bar regulations might apply.

-• Two-year home country residency requirement: Grantee cannot apply for a work permit or an immigration visa to the U.S. immediately after the end of their grant term.
-One has to reside in their home country for two years after the grant period is over to get a work permit or an immigration visa.
+• Two-year home country residency requirement: A grantee cannot apply for a work permit or an immigration visa to the U.S. immediately after the end of their grant term.
+One has to reside in their home country/country of residence for two years after the grant period is over to get a work permit or an immigration visa to the U.S. (the country of residence is considered to be the country where the grantee has resided permanently before leaving for the U.S.).
 However, regular tourist visits and, for example, studying in the U.S. is possible.
-Read more about the requirement here.
+Read more about this requirement on the U.S. Department of State webpage.

 Application Instructions and Tips